fahadmreda/Fahad-MISK-Github/README.md

-# This repo has three files:
+# This repo has five folders:

-#1- "Fahad-Analysis-W2.R" is an analysis of an Insurance Company, I #got the data from Kaggle and did some EDA on it.
+1. `insurance`: "Fahad-Analysis-W2.R" is an analysis of an Insurance Company, I #got the data from Kaggle and did some EDA on it.

-#2- "chickenwts-v1.Rmd" Chicken weghts which was an exercise from #Mr.Rick
+1. `chickens`: "chickenwts-v1.Rmd" Chicken weghts which was an exercise from #Mr.Rick

-#3- "R-basics" is a file that we started week 1
+1. `tutorials`: "R-basics" is a file that we started week 1

-#4- "Diamonds" files
+1. `diamonds`: "Diamonds" files
+1. `Plant Growth`: ...